How to write an insurance cancellation letter

 Canceling a small business insurance policy is never a decision to make lightly, especially in today’s risky business environment.
 It’s important to make sure your business and personal finances are not exposed to risk before you cancel an existing policy.
 Do research beforehand and compare quotes from multiple carriers if you plan to replace your policy with something better, cheaper, or more appropriate.

-Here are some reasons to consider canceling your insurance policy:
+Reasons to consider canceling your insurance policy:

 - You believe you’re paying too much for insurance.

 - Your business has changed, and you need different coverage.